qmk/qmk_firmware/keyboards/zygomorph/readme.md

 ![Zygomorph](https://cdn.shopify.com/s/files/1/0008/8827/5005/products/20190107_004053_2048x2048.jpg?v=1549333933)

 Zygomorph is the thinnest keyboard with a fully enclosed case.
 It's only 3.2mm thick below the switches, including screws.
 It can be used in 5x6 and 4x6 split, or 5x12 and 4x12 combined.
-It has per-key RGB, supports kailh choc and MX switches, and has 10 rotary encoder positions per half (only one cas be used per half).
-The board has presoldered components, including type C ports and ATmega32U4.
+It has per-key RGB, supports Kailh Choc and MX switches, and has 10 rotary encoder positions per half (only one can be used per half).
+The board has pre-soldered components, including type C ports and ATmega32U4.
 The build guide can be found [here](https://rgbkb.gitbook.io/rgbkb-build-guides/zygomorph-build-guide/).

 Keyboard Maintainer: [Legonut](https://github.com/Legonut)
 Hardware Supported: Zygomorph R1.0